+DIRECTIONS: Student completes this form at the end of the practicum.
+This should be turned in to the university supervisor as indicated by the university program.

+Name: Site:

-DIRECTIONS: Student con university supervisor as indic • icum.
-This should be turned in to the Name: Site: Dates of Placement: Site Supervisor: Faculty Practicum Instructor: : Rate the following questions about your site and ex xperiences by the following: Very Satisfactory Satisfactory Moderately Unsatisfactory Very Unsatisfactory
+Dates of Placement: Site Supervisor:

+Faculty Practicum Instructor:

+Rate the following questions about your site and experiences by the following:

+Satisfactory

+Very Satisfactory Moderately Unsatisfactory

+Very Unsatisfactory

 Amount of on-site supervision.

 Quality and usefulness of on-site supervision.

 Usefulness and helpfulness of faculty liaison.

 Relevance of experience to career goals.

-Exposure to and communication of school/agency goals.
+Exposure to and communication of school/ agency goals.

-Exposure to and communication of school/agency procedures.
+Exposure to and communication of school/ agency procedures.

 Exposure to professional roles and functions within the school/agency

 Exposure to information about community resources.

 Rate all applicable experiences that you had at your site:

 Report writing

 Intake interviewing

 Administration and interpretation of tests

 Individual counseling

 Group counseling

 Family/couple counseling

 Psychoeducational activities

 Consultation

 Career counseling

 Other:

 Overall evaluation of the site